The "New" Hallmark Movies

 Since my guide to Hallmark Christmas movies was written years ago, Hallmark has gotten very lazy.
 Larry Levinson may have retired and is no longer writing or producing them.
 There are almost no variations of the old themes anymore.
 All the new movies are unremarkable- they consist of only one plot now.

-Man or woman works in the big city, goes home for the holidays for some reason (job related or otherwise) and runs into (usually) a past love, or occasionally a new love.
-However, this is the only variation in theme at all now.
+Woman works in the big city, goes home for the holidays for some reason (job related or otherwise) and runs into (usually) a past love who is wearing a flannel shirt and helping her parents with their slowly failing business.

 The New Rules